The Rainbow Fish: Criticism

-Some critics have asserted that The Rainbow Fish "promotes socialism" (or collectivist) values.
-From this perspective it has been alleged that, "...the message this book sends to children about envy, entitlement, uniformity and mediocrity [is problematic].
-Not to mention the bullying and shaming used by the scaleless fish to get what he wants."
-In 2010, Ira Stoll, another critic of The Rainbow Fish on anti-socialist grounds, observed that Amazon.com reviews of the book were evenly divided between those in favor of the book (and the values that it promotes), and those reviews that were more critical.

 In the June 2019 issue of Reason magazine, libertarian journalist Matt Welch wrote an article titled "Don't Be Like the Rainbow Fish", in which he described the ways in which the Rainbow Fish in the book acted quite differently from that of the author of the book, Marcus Pfister, in Welch's view.
 Welch derides the process in which the Rainbow Fish in the book gave away its scales, and become "colorless", as contrasting starkly with the colorful methods and materials Pfister himself would have used in order to produce the actual book, which ultimately went on to sell millions of copies.
 Welch said, "Whereas Rainbow Fish achieves transcendence through literally becoming colorless, the exact opposite was the case for The Rainbow Fish.
 Using an expensive and novel combination of holographic foil stamping and watercolor, the Swiss-born Pfister and his publisher, NorthSouth Books, produced a striking visual package that proved irresistible.

 Former conservative radio host Neal Boortz said that The Rainbow Fish in his view was, "...one of the biggest pieces of trash children's books ever published" for the similar reasons to that of Welch, as Welch states in the Reason article, "...[the Rainbow Fish] only gets truly ostracized because he won't hand over his body parts on demand, in the name of equality."

 In 2020, playwright Topher Payne released an alternate ending for the book, titled The Rainbow Fish Keeps His Scales, with art in the style of the original.
 In Payne's version, after being advised to give up his scales, the Rainbow Fish meets a catfish who advises him that, rather than "diminish[ing] himself to please others," he should "build up others with kindness."
 Payne subsequently explained that he discovered The Rainbow Fish as an adult, and was "repelled" by the octopus's advice: "I was a queer kid growing up in Mississippi (...)
 I was told you had to make yourself more palatable to others by making yourself less."